hyperledger-archives/sawtooth-rfcs/text/0008-state-pruning.md

 referenced, which results in the parent nodes' hashes being updated.

 Along side the serialized node, a change log for a particular state root is stored.
-This change log includes the keys of values that are added, and keys of deleted values by replaced by future state roots.
+This change log includes the hash keys of values that are added, and hash keys of deleted values which are replaced by future state roots.
 The change log is written to the database in the same LMDB transaction of the state root itself.
 The deleted values are added to trie's change log when a successor state root is produced, and replaces keys with new values.
 An entry for deletions is recorded for all successor state roots.

 This change-log entry also includes the parent state-root.